missionpinball/mpf-docs/game_logic/multiballs/multiball_locks.rst

 be used to lock balls, and then when a ball enters one of those devices, the lock count is increased by one.

-Multiball locks cab be configured in one of four modes of operation:
+Multiball locks can be configured in one of four modes of operation:

 ``virtual_only``
    When a new ball is locked, the lock count is increased.
 Period.
 It does not matter